ItWillBeBetter/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/secure-local-channel/_index.en.md

 $ echo "- {address: ip-ranges.amazonaws.com, port: 443}" >> your-vsock-proxy.yaml
 ```

-Such config file will allow proxy to route traffic to `ip-ranges.amazonaws.com` on port 443.
+Such config file will allow the proxy to route traffic to `ip-ranges.amazonaws.com` on port 443.

-Start proxy with next command (you can pass name of your config file as a parameter.):
+Start proxy with the next command (you can pass the name of your config file as a parameter.):

 ```sh
 $ vsock-proxy 8001 ip-ranges.amazonaws.com 443 --config your-vsock-proxy.yaml
 ```

 ### Run Server Application
-With vsock-proxy running in the current terminal window, please create a new terminal window to run server application, navigate to `secure-local-channel`
+With vsock-proxy running in the current terminal window, please create a new terminal window to run the server application, navigate to `secure-local-channel`.

 ```sh
 $ cd ~/environment/aws-nitro-enclaves-workshop/resources/code/my-first-enclave/secure-local-channel/